obada-foundation/testnet/README.md

 - [DigitalOcean](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-account/)
 - [AWS EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
-- You can also do this manullay by looking [this](https://linuxhandbook.com/add-ssh-public-key-to-server/) tutorial
+- You can also do this manullay by looking into [this](https://linuxhandbook.com/add-ssh-public-key-to-server/) tutorial

 ### Deploy Node